AdaCore/gnatcoll-core/docs/iconv.rst

 If your application depends on having a working libiconv, you can specify `--with-iconv` or `--with-iconv=PATH` to GNATCOLL's configure.
 This will ensure that configure fails if iconv is not found on the system.
+Specifying an explicit path is recommended in general.
+If you specifying an explict path, and also include the `--disable-shared` switch, GNATCOLL will always use a static libconv found in the given path.

 An alternative is to use `--with-iconv=static` to force the use of a static library for iconv.
 This might be needed on some systems if you have link